What to bring

 Of course everyone has different needs but we trust you’ll find this a useful start to planning what to bring and what to leave behind on your Solomon Islands adventure!

-From 28 December 2019, to enter Solomon Islands you will need to show proof of vaccination against measles.
+To enter Solomon Islands you will need to show proof of vaccination against measles and covid-19.
 Failure to do so may result in deportation or being unable to board your inbound flight.
 Bring your official vaccination record with you.
-You must be vaccinated at least 15 days prior to arrival.

 See your doctor or travel clinic to: